 Wild Service Tree (Sorbus torminalis)

-Distinct from the Service Tree (Sorbus domesticus), the Wild Service Tree, also known as the "Chequer Tree", is now one of our rarest native trees, concentrated in the southern Weald, where it is associated with ancient woodland and clay soils.
-At a distance Wild Service Trees can be mistaken for Acers in the autumn when their leaves turn bright red and copper.
-It flowers beautifully, however, in May.
+Distinct from the Service Tree (Sorbus domestica), the Wild Service Tree, also known as the "Chequer" or "Chequerberry" Tree, is now one of our rarest native trees.
+It's concentrated in the southern Weald, where it is associated with ancient woodland and clay soils.
+At a distance Wild Service Trees can be mistaken for ornamental Acers in the autumn when their leaves turn bright red and copper.
+It's stunning, and flowers beautifully too, in late spring.

 Please note that standard sizes relate to tree girths in cm.
 We can supply large trees with girths of up to 25cm (i.e. 15 to 20ft tall).
 As delivery charges for them vary considerably for them please ask for a quote.

 See our planting and size guide for details and tips on planting.
 All these Wild Service trees are bare root, and are consequently available for delivery from November until March.
 During this period there may be up to two week's delay between placing the order and dispatching (longer for standards), due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders for Wild Service trees placed between March and September are confirmed in October ready for dispatch from November.